 There are many ways that fans can be controlled.
 Plenty of manufacturers offer a wide range of products to accomplish this.

-If you are planning to set them up once and forget about them, simply connecting them to a pin header on your motherboard will do fine.
+If you plan to set them up once and forget about them, simply connecting them to a pin header on your motherboard will do fine.

-Most BIOS programs support fan speed adjustments that enable you to adjust the speed curve or allow full automation on the fan speed when the temperature alters inside the PC case.
+Most BIOS programs support fan speed adjustments that enable you to adjust the speed curve or allow full-speed automation when the temperature alters inside the PC case.

 This is achieved using temperature sensors to get temperature readings.

-All the fans connect to a module, which also connects to your power supply.
+All the fans connect to a module that connects to your power supply.
 The module allows you to consider each fan’s speed based on the temperature readings from the sensors.

-They are commonly referred to as PWM fan hubs or simply fan controllers.
+They are commonly referred to as PWM fan hubs or controllers.

-More expensive models have a firmware package that can accept programmable profiles to automatically control the fans in relation to temperature readings.
+More expensive models have a firmware package that automatically accepts programmable profiles to control the fans concerning temperature readings.

-Some even offer touchscreen interfaces on an LCD display that can be mounted into a 5.25 inch drive bay slot.
+Some even offer touchscreen interfaces on an LCD that can be mounted into a 5.25-inch drive bay slot.

 How to maintain good airflow while keeping everything quiet

-This might go against someone’s first thought which could be that bigger fan blades equal more noise.
+This might go against someone’s first thought: bigger fan blades equal more noise.

-When you use a larger fan, a greater rate of airflow can be achieved at a lower RPM.
-This means that fans only have to spin at a fraction of the speed compared with smaller ones to achieve the same airflow rate.
+When you use a larger fan, a greater airflow rate can be achieved at a lower RPM.
+This means they only have to spin at a fraction of the speed compared with smaller ones to achieve the same airflow rate.

-When it comes to fan speed control, the fan is required to spin as fast as needed to keep the internal temperature of the case cool at any given temperature.
-So it will only spin as fast as it’s needed reducing unnecessary higher spinning speeds which generate more noise.
+When it comes to speed control, the fan is required to spin as fast as needed to keep the internal temperature of the case cool at any given temperature.
+So it will only spin as fast as needed, reducing unnecessary higher spinning speeds, which generate more noise.

-Rubber-mounted fans or fans with rubberized mount areas also add a little extra when trying to keep things quiet.
-It will lower the amount of vibration produced by the fan.
+Rubber-mounted fans also add a little extra help when attempting to keep things quiet.
+It will lower the amount of vibration produced.

-How to test the airflow in a computer case
+How to test the airflow inside a case

 Initially, simply using your hands can tell you a lot straight away.
-You can get a good idea of airflow by removing the PC case lid and feeling how much air is coming in from the intake fan(s) versus the exhaust fan(s).
+You can get a good idea of airflow by removing the PC case lid and feeling how much air comes in from the intake fan(s) versus the exhausts.

 Some fans have a poor design, and it may seem like they are spinning and doing their job, but the airflow can be poor.
-This is not ideal and I recommend replacing those types of fans right away.
-I found that it was most likely to happen when an extremely cheap fan was installed.
+This is not ideal, and I recommend replacing those types right away.
+It most likely happened when an extremely cheap fan was installed.

-As for viewing the airflow, that’s if you have a clear case lid or some clear plastic taped to one side of the case, would be to use some incense.
+As for viewing the airflow, if you have a clear lid or some clear plastic taped to one side of the case, it would be best to use some incense.
 Use about three sticks together and watch where the smoke travels inside the case when it’s going.

-If you want to get more serious about testing airflow, airflow meters are available and you can place them in various locations with your system.
+If you want to get more serious about testing, airflow meters are available, and you can place them in various locations with your system.